2024/03/04 printed from http://dermboard.org All Rights Reserved

 - Eat foods that are not processed, and that your great-grandmother would recognize as food.

-- Eat foods with omega-3 fatty acids (raw nuts, fish oil, whole milk with DHA etc.) because they will decrease the redness and inflammation of your skin.
+- Eat foods with omega-3 fatty acids (raw nuts, fish oil, whole milk with omega-3, etc.) because they may help decrease the redness and inflammation of your skin.

 - Eat green leafy vegetables and fresh fruits because they will remove toxins from your body.

-- Eat yogurts with active cultures or use supplements with Lactobacillus since they will replace bad bacteria in your gut, and reduce inflammation (including redness of your skin) and constipation.
+- Eat yogurts with active cultures or use supplements with Lactobacillus.
+They will replace harmful bacteria in your gut, and help reduce inflammation (including redness of your skin) and constipation.

-- Try not to eat highly processed foods (e.g. as a rule avoid foods that have more than 6 ingredients), they may make you overweight.
+- Try not to eat highly processed foods (e.g., as a rule, avoid foods that have more than six ingredients), they may make you overweight or unhappy.

-- Try to avoid eating starchy or sugary foods on regular basis, since they may worsen your acne, and may make you overweight.
+- Try to avoid eating starchy or sugary foods regularly, since they may worsen your acne, and may make you overweight.

-- Try to avoid any sugary drinks since they may worsen your acne, and may make you overweight; instead drink plain water plus one cup of green tea a day (if it is permitted by your healthcare provider).
+- Try to avoid any sugary drinks since they may worsen your acne, and may make you overweight.
+Instead, drink plain water plus one cup of green tea a day (if your healthcare provider permits it).

-- In general try to eat more foods that come from farms, not food or food imitations that come from factories, eat much more plants and much less meats.
+- In general, try to eat more foods that come from farms, not food or food imitations that come from factories.
+Eat more plants and less meat.

-- Wash your face no more than twice a day using a gentle non-soap facial skin cleanser, or acne cleansing pads containing salicylic acid (pads are preferred by most teenagers due to ease of use) with a gentle circular motion to remove dead skin and unclog your pores.
-Again, be patient and be gentle.
-There is no overnight cure of acne.
+- Wash your face one to three times a day.
+Use a gentle non-soap facial skin cleanser, or acne cleansing pads containing salicylic acid.
+Most teenagers prefer pads due to ease of use.
+Use pads in a gentle circular motion to remove dead skin and unclog your pores.
+Again, be patient and be gentle with your skin.
+There is no overnight cure for acne.

 - Avoid picking, or squeezing pimples.
-This is a classic advice that you can find everywhere.
-If you pick and squeeze pimples in an uncontrolled, impulsive fashion with your fingernails you are setting yourself up for worse acne.
-Ideally you should not do it at all, but if you really have to, and the pimple is really making you unhappy, then wash your skin, wash your hands, sterilize a sewing needle over a fire, wipe off any char from the needle with rubbing alcohol, and gently go with the tip of the needle through the tip of the pimple (tip-to-tip method).
-Try not to nick normal skin and cause excessive bleeding.
-Gently press the skin with your knuckles about 1/4 of an inch away from the pimple in attempt to empty it, then leave it alone.
+That is a piece of classic advice that you can find everywhere.
+If you pick and squeeze pimples in an uncontrolled, impulsive fashion with your fingernails, you are setting yourself up for worse acne.
+Ideally, you should not do it at all, but if you really have to, and the pimple is really making you unhappy, then do it right.
+Wash your skin, wash your hands, sterilize a sewing needle over a fire, wipe off any char from the needle with rubbing alcohol, and gently go with the tip of the needle through the tip of the pimple (tip-to-tip method).
+Try not to nick healthy skin and cause excessive bleeding.
+Gently press the skin with your knuckles about 1/4 of an inch away from the pimple in an attempt to empty it, then leave it alone.
 Finally, wipe the area with rubbing alcohol.
-However, always make sure not to squeeze any pimple within the so-called “danger triangle of the face”, which is an area from the corners of the mouth up to the bridge of the nose, including entire nose and areas inside of it.
+However, always make sure not to squeeze any pimple within the so-called “danger triangle of the face.”
+That is an area from the corners of the mouth up to the bridge of the nose.
+It includes the entire nose and inside of it.
 If you squeeze a pimple in this area, you may push pus into brain circulation, which may cause life-threatening brain infections.

 How can I treat acne on my own?

-Consider the above provided information, and if you have mild acne (which includes the vast majority of acne sufferers), you can use non-prescription acne products.
-The best would be to use a combination of products containing 2% salicylic acid (i.e. cleansing pads) and a benzoyl peroxide 2.5% leave-on cream.
+Consider the above-provided information, and if you have mild acne (which includes the vast majority of acne sufferers), you can use non-prescription acne products.
+The best would be to use a combination of products containing 2% salicylic acid (i.e., acne treatment and cleansing pads such as Acne BLU, which also contain resveratrol – see independent reviews at BeautyBrite.com and at LittleHelpersInLife.com), adapalene gel (Differin) and a benzoyl peroxide 2.5% – 5% leave-on cream.
+Benzoyl peroxide creams with higher concentrations have not been shown to be more effective, and have instead been shown to be more irritating.
 Use acne medications on the entire affected area, since in the majority of cases spot treatments simply do not work.
-Benzoyl peroxide creams with higher concentration than 2.5% have not been shown to be more effective, and have instead been shown to be more irritating.
 Almost everyone gets some irritation with acne medications (non-prescription and prescription), but that subsides over a few weeks of usage.
-Though rare, some have severe reactions to acne products, so for the first 7 days you can try the product on a small area to see if you will develop irritation.
-If your acne does not improve after 3 months, or if you have moderate or severe acne, see your health care provider for personalized advice.
-Non-prescription medications can be continued in combination with prescription medication if approved by your prescribing healthcare provider.
-If you have severe nodulo-cystic acne (acne with at least pea-sized, deep knots), or if you have developed scarring, then immediately seek help of the closest dermatologist.
+Though rare, some have severe reactions to acne products.
+Therefore, for the first seven days, you can try the product in a small area to see if you will develop irritation.
+If your acne does not improve after three months, or if you have moderate or severe acne, see your health care provider for personalized advice.
+Non-prescription medications can be continued in combination with prescription medication if approved by your healthcare provider.
+If you have severe nodulocystic acne (acne with at least pea-sized, deep knots), or if you have developed scarring, then immediately seek the help of the closest dermatologist.